-If your landlord refuses to carry out repairs, it may be possible to take legal action to get repairs done or get compensation for disrepair.
+If your private landlord refuses to carry out repairs, consider if you can take your landlord to court to get repairs done or claim compensation for disrepair.

 Risk of eviction

-Try to get advice before you decide to take action.
+Try to get advice before you decide to take court action against your landlord.

+You may be able to get legal aid to help with the cost of taking your landlord to court if there is a serious risk of harm to you or others in your household.
 Contact Civil Legal Advice to check if you can get legal aid.
-You may be able to get legal aid to take your landlord to court if there is a serious risk of harm to you or others in your household.

 You cannot get legal aid if you are going to court just to get compensation from your landlord.